-Currently there are no selective interventions aimed specifically at AP/IB students that address their unique curricular and social-emotional needs.
-In view of this gap, this manuscript describes the implementation of a new selective intervention for AP/IB students that was grounded in motivational interviewing (Miller & Rollnick, 2013) to meet these needs.
-Providing selective supports to AP/IB students at-risk for academic and/or emotional challenges relatively early in high school might reduce the number of students who discontinue AP/IB coursework or develop severe emotional or academic challenges that would warrant Tier 3 treatments.
-Best practices in iterative development of Tier 2 school mental health supports involve examining the intervention's feasibility, acceptability, and contextual appropriateness within the educational context.
-Similar to Lyon and colleagues' (2015) report of the early phases of implementation of the Brief Intervention for School Clinicians (BRISC; a Tier 2 support for high school students referred to school-based health centers for initial mental health services), the purpose of the current paper is to illustrate an example Tier 2 intervention tailored to accelerated and gifted students - the Motivational, Assessment, and Planning (MAP) Intervention - and examine the feasibility and acceptability of this intervention in a high school setting.
+Currently, there are no selective interventions aimed specifically at AP/IB students that address their unique curricular and social-emotional needs.
+In view of this gap, this article describes the implementation of a new selective intervention for AP/IB students that was grounded in motivational interviewing (Miller & Rollnick, 2013) to meet these needs.
+Providing selective supports to AP/IB students at-risk for academic and/or emotional challenges relatively early in high school might reduce the number of students who discontinue AP/IB coursework or who develop severe emotional or academic challenges that would warrant Tier 3 treatments.
+Best practices in iterative development of Tier 2 school mental health (SMH) supports involve examining the intervention's feasibility, acceptability, and contextual appropriateness within the educational context.
+Similar to Lyon et al.'s (2015) report of the early phases of implementation of the Brief Intervention for School Clinicians (a Tier 2 support for high school students referred to school-based health centers for initial mental health services), the purpose of the current article is to illustrate an example Tier 2 intervention tailored to accelerated and gifted students-the Motivational, Assessment, and Planning (MAP) intervention-and examine the feasibility and acceptability of this intervention in a high school setting.

-A New Selective Intervention Based in Motivational Interviewing (MI): Motivational, Assessment, and Planning (MAP) Intervention
+A New Selective Intervention Based in Motivational Interviewing: Motivational, Assessment, and Planning Intervention motivation and commitment to change" (p.

-Leaders in the development of MI, Miller and Rollnick (2013), define MI as "a collaborative conversation style for strengthening a person's own motivation and commitment to change" (p.
 12).
-MI originated as a clinical conversational style used for the treatment of addiction among adults, and has shown promising outcomes as a brief treatment modality which can increase client engagement and intention to change health-related behaviors (Lundahl, Kunz, Brownell, Tollefson, & Burke, 2010).
-In recent years there has been an influx of research supporting the application of MI to school mental health interventions for at-risk youth (Herman, Reinke, Frey, & Shepard, 2014; Rollnick, Kaplan, & Rutschman, 2016; Snape & Atkinson, 2016).
-For example, Strait, Smith, McQuillin, Terry, Swan, and Malone (2012) found that middle school students randomly assigned to one 50-minute school-based MI session with a school psychology trainee experienced significant improvements in their math grades as compared to those in the waitlist control condition.
+MI originated as a clinical conversational style used for the treatment of addiction among adults and has shown promising outcomes as a brief treatment modality that can increase client engagement and intention to change health-related behaviors (Lundahl, Kunz, Brownell, Tollefson, & Burke, 2010).
+In recent years, there has been an influx of research supporting the application of MI to SMH interventions for at-risk youth (Herman, Reinke, Frey, & Shepard, 2014; Rollnick, Kaplan, & Rutschman, 2016; Snape & Atkinson, 2016).
+For example, Strait et al. (2012) found that middle school students randomly assigned to one 50-minute school-based MI session with a school psychology trainee experienced significant improvements in their math grades as compared to those in the waitlist control condition.
 Findings were replicated in a follow-up study that used identical procedures with a different cohort of students (Terry, Smith, Strait, & McQuillin, 2013).
-Terry at al. then examined dosage effects (1 vs. 2 sessions), and found that middle school students who participated in a second session had significantly higher grades in math, science, and history, as compared to improvements in only one subject area among students receiving only one session (Terry, Strait, McQuillin, & Smith, 2014).
+Terry et al. then examined dosage effects (1 vs. 2 sessions) and found that middle school students who participated in a second session had significantly higher grades in math, science, and history, as compared to improvements in only one subject area among students receiving only one session (Terry, Strait, McQuillin, & Smith, 2014).